manojRakuten/Currency-Converter/README.md

 #### Custom Loader
 User can change the loader and background color according to one's requirement.\
 ``CustomLoader(color: .black, background: .black, size: .small)``

+#### Localization
+User can run the app in local "Malay" Language by going to setting and change iPhone language to Malay

 ## Screenshots